drakelamyh/SQL_master/03 Statement Fundamentals.md

 `SELECT * FROM table_1`

-Not good practice to use asterisk in SELECT statement If do not need all columns.
+* Not good practice to use asterisk in SELECT statement If do not need all columns.

-Automatically query everything, increases traffic between the database server and application, which slows down retrieval of results.
+* Automatically query everything, increases traffic between the database server and application, which slows down retrieval of results.

-Can also change the order of the columns returned.
+To change the order of the columns returned.
 E.g. if you want c3 before c1, just type c3, c1 in the query editor.

 `SELECT first_name, last_name, email FROM customer;`

-Note that SQL syntax keywords in caps can be run as well in lowercase, the query will still work.

-Easier to read and standardised notation in caps.

-Semicolon ; denotes the end of a query.
-Still runs even without semicolon.

 ## SELECT DISTINCT